-Achronix's SpeedcoreTM embedded FPGA (eFPGA) IP includes look-up-table, memory, and DSP building blocks.
-Each of these blocks are designed to be modular to allow customers to define any mix of resources required for their end system.
+Achronix SpeedcoreTM embedded FPGA (eFPGA) IP includes look-up-table, memory, DSP, and MLP building blocks.
+Each of these blocks are designed to be modular to allow the definition of any mix of resources required for a custom end system.

-Achronix delivers the Speedcore IP in GDSII format along with all files and documentation required for the customer to integrate their Speedcore eFPGA instance into their ASIC.
-Achronix also delivers the supporting ACE design tools that are used to compile designs targeting their Speedcore eFPGA.
+Achronix delivers the Speedcore IP in GDSII format along with all files and documentation required for the integration of the Speedcore eFPGA instance into a custom ASIC.
+Achronix also delivers the supporting ACE design tools that are used to compile designs targeting the Speedcore eFPGA.